 What began as a small, nine-seat restaurant in Hokkaido, Santouka, with just one dish on the menu (Shio ramen), has grown into a well-known brand on a global scale.
 The west end of Robson Street is home to the Canadian outpost of the international network of Santouka Ramen restaurants, which regularly draws long lines and crowds of people because of its famed Hokkaido-style tonkotsu broth, slabs of marbling pork jowl, roasted garlic oil, and a bit of butter on top.
 Santouka creates their soup broth from local ingredients and utilizes minimal salt and artificial seasoning to provide "Family friendly, nutritious and delicious ramen."

 But what if you're not in Canada to enjoy the best ramen in Toronto and other ramen flavors?
 Worry no more!
 Sugoi Mart noodle collection can give hundreds of Japanese instant ramen you'll surely cater to your taste buds, from ramen Isshin and miso broth ramen to the most loved chicken broth ramen.
 Shop now!

 Japan Crate has most limited Japanese items you'll surely love for a very affordable price.
 At Japan Crate, we make it simple for every customer to buy snacks and a variety of things from Japan.
 You won't need to wait longer than a week for that Japanese product you order online.
 Delivery and shipping options from Japan Crate are efficient and trustworthy around the world.

-Experience a box of tasty Japanese noodles delivered to your home each month!
-Japan Umai Crate will ship a flavorful spice to your life with the best instant noodles items in Japan.
-Just click this link to sign up right now.
+Experience a box of tasty Japanese snacks delivered to your home each month!
+Japan Crate will add spice to your life with the best sweet and savory snack items from Japan.
+Just click the above link to sign up right now.
 Japan Crate will bring you the taste of Japan in no time!